Brady carries unbeaten Patriots past winless Redskins 33-7

 Patriots: New England faces another NFC East foe, the visiting New York Giants on Thursday night.
 The Patriots are 55-14 against NFC teams since 2002.

-Redskins: Washington is presented with an ideal opportunity to nab its first victory against winless Miami next Sunday.
+Redskins: Washington is presented with an ideal opportunity to nab its first victory against Miami next Sunday.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL